If you have been affected by recent fires or storms,

 Hardship variations may not be available for all products, like loans for investment properties.
 It is worth checking with your credit provider to see if you are eligible.

-If your creditor does not agree to the variation, you can take the matter to the Australian Financial Complaints Authority (AFCA)External Link , an external dispute resolution scheme.
+If your creditor does not agree to the variation, you can take the matter to the Australian Financial Complaints Authority (AFCA), an external dispute resolution scheme.
 AFCA will talk with your creditor and try to work out an agreement.
 In some situations, AFCA may require your creditor to vary your contract.
 However, they will only require your creditor to vary your contract if you can prove that you will be able to repay your debt in full.
 You may also be asked to provide evidence that AFCA’s assistance will help you.

 If you have a business debt, you can still try to change your repayment plan with your creditor.
 A financial counsellor or legal service can help you do this (see Where to get help).
 AFCA is also able to receive complaints from small businesses.
 AFCA defines a small business as an organisation with less than 100 employees.
 This can be a partnership, incorporated trustee, a company, or a non-for-profit organisation, as well as some clubs and some charities.
-You can read more about hardship variations at the ASIC MoneySmart websiteExternal Link .
+You can read more about hardship variations at the ASIC MoneySmart website.

 From 1 July 2022, if you agree to a financial hardship arrangement with your lender for a credit card, personal loan, car loan or home loan, your repayment history will be safeguarded by the introduction of a new type of indicator on your credit report.
 It will flag that a special payment arrangement is in place due to financial hardship.
 The credit report will not include the reason for the hardship arrangement, nor the details of the arrangement.